Videomancer

 Legacy

 Videomancer is the second standalone instrument released by LZX, the first being the popular Vidiot.
 Videomancer shares very little DNA with Vidiot beyond support for the LZX 1V modular standard.
 Vidiot was envisioned as an entry-level semi-modular instrument with fixed functionality.
 In contrast, Videomancer is a development platform whose capabilities will continue to expand over time.
 15 years of continuous design and manufacturing expertise have culminated in an instrument highly optimized for creativity, portability, expandability, and efficiency.
-The firmware of Videomancer is part of a shared code base that also finds expression within instruments currently under development, such as Chromagnon, and instruments planned for the future, such as Memory Palace Mk II.
-The open source Software Developer's Kit opens the door for third party community developers to contribute programs to Videomancer, enriching the creative possibilities for all artists who use the instrument.

 Key Specifications